james2doyle/ohdoylerules.com/content/web/checkboxes-options.md

-/*
+---
-Title: Making Checkboxes in WordPress options pages
+Title: "Making Checkboxes in WordPress options pages"
-Date: 2012-08-11
+Date: "2012-08-11"
-Category: Web
+Category: "Web"
-Template: post
+Template: "post"
-Keywords: checkbox, checkboxes, checked, HTML, input, options, PHP, WordPress */
+Keywords: ["checkbox", "checkboxes", "checked", "HTML", "input", "options", "PHP", "WordPress"]
+---

 I am in the process of building my first WordPress plugin.
 Of course I am wildly researching how to do things.
 One thing that was particularly hard to find was how to use checkboxes in options pages.
 Here is the solution I used.